 Need to smooth out a vocal performance?
 Easily done, just relax the ratio and increase the release time.

 Kotelnikov doesn’t add any grit or sauce to the sound and though waveshaping is possible with fractional attack and release time, this isn’t really what it is for at the end of the day.

 Surgical, clean and precise compression is what you can expect from this plugin, there are already a wealth of tube compressor VSTs available for those who need more dirt.

 TDR deserve a special mention for going the extra mile with the interface here.

-Everything is so responsive, there is visual feedback on the controls where possible, showing how the signal is being monitored and how it is reacting to the compression.
+Everything is so responsive, there is visual feedback on the controls where possible, showing how the signal is being monitored and reacting to the compression.

 The knobs are smooth and precise, there is plenty of resolution in each control and getting precise values with the mouse alone is no problem though they can be typed in if needed.

-Overall, Kotelnikov is a no-brainer for anyone who wants to add a professional mixing and mastering tool to their arsenal that can easily be used in a variety of contexts as an alternative to their DAW’s stock plugins.
+Overall, Kotelnikov is a no-brainer for anyone who wants to add a professional mixing and mastering tool to their arsenal that can easily be used in various contexts as an alternative to their DAW’s stock plugins.

 On the extreme end of compression is limiting, a process that can best be described as compression with a high ratio that is used to ‘brickwall’ the sound, helping to safely trim out rogue peaks and set a ceiling for the output without clipping.